CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 ### SOLID
-*How well does your design adhere to the SOLID design principles?*
-- Give us specific examples of how your design adheres to the SOLID principles.
-- If you found that something in your design wasn't good, tell us about that too!
-  - Pretending part of your design is good — when you know it isn't — can potentially hurt your mark significantly!
-  - Acknowledging bad design can earn you marks and demonstrates understanding — especially if you discuss how you could fix it if you had more time!

 Even though our codes do not reflect all of five SOLID principles, we believe that we still have good examples that satisfy some of them.
 For instance, Event class represents Open/Closed Principle in which all the subclasses share the same behavior, so we only needed to implement methods in the parent class, which later helps to extend